sheosi/lily/docs/Architecture.md

 It is planned that the client will announce what it can and can't do through the 'capabilities' system, and the server and it's plugins might exploit those to perform actions and interact with the user.
-Those 'capabilities' will be optional protocols and will be independent from each other, this way a client won't be restrained on form, functionalities or complexity.
+Those 'capabilities' are be optional protocols and are be independent from each other, this way a client is not restrained on form, functionalities or complexity.
 Other than the basic communication with the server everything will be considered a capability: Voice interaction, text interaction, showing images, etc.

+### Capabilities
+*voice*: A client with this capbility can send voice audio to be detected by Speech Recognition, and can receive voice.
+It also can receive other audio.

 ### Reasoning behind the current architecture